Parker-Corbitt/Music_Visualizer/README.md

 ## Abstract

 This project visualizes the relationship between loudness and amplitude in popular music using a dual-mode system that operates at both macro and micro scales.
 Audio features from representative tracks across multiple decades are processed into 3D scalar fields, which are visualized using two high-level computer graphics methods: isosurface extraction and GPU-based ray-marched volume rendering.
 In this formulation, each volume is treated as an audio density field, and ray marching integrates that density along viewing rays to reveal where particular loudness behaviors are persistent or dominant.
 Isosurfaces extracted from these volumes are then color-mapped using additional attributes such as decade or frequency band, effectively encoding a fourth data dimension into hue.
-The system supports an aggregate trend mode that shows decade-level evolutions in loudness behavior, and an individual song mode that reveals fine-scale loudness structure within each track.
+The system supports an aggregate trend mode that shows decade-level evolution in the relationship between physical amplitude and perceived loudness via a 3D histogram volume, and an individual song mode that reveals fine-scale loudness structure within each track.
 This provides a comprehensive visualization framework for analyzing and exploring audio dynamics through advanced rendering techniques.

 ## Motivation